5 Best Uses for Topsoil at your Home

 4. Build a Garden

 Flower or vegetable gardens are an easy and natural way to create a great outdoor living space.
 Gardens produce vegetables or fruits that your family will enjoy.
-If you want to build a garden from scratch or replace a part of your grass with a garden, you will need some topsoil.
+If you want to build a garden from scratch or replace some grass with a garden, you will need some topsoil.

 Measure off the area you want your garden to be in and prepare the area.
 That means removing extra sod, levelling the area, and ensuring that it has proper drainage.
 Spread the topsoil over the area at least 12-18 inches deep and mix it with compost.
 Plant your vegetables, let them grow, and enjoy!